HakubJozak/mana/README.markdown

    - MongoDB
    - Node.js (for Coffee script compiling)

-## TODO

-### Bugs
- - card stacking on drop does not work remotely

-### Essential - Alfa
- - disconnect recovery
- - number of cards in hand

-### Early Beta +
- - lobby synchronization
- - reconnect on connection failure
- - welcome site in Rails3
- - security (escape custom card links and check they are images)
- - prevent XSS

 ### More Features Convenience - Versions 1+

- - saving - (each player obtains unique URL to connect to the old game as a same user)
- - counters on the cards
- - link the cards to MagicCardsInfo (to see errata and stuff in a new window)
  - visible shuffling effect
  - inform all users about (all) other users' actions
  - history recording & match replays